pipliz/ColonySurvival/README.md

 # Colony Survival
 Public gamedata files for Colony Survival

 Mostly used as a repository to send pull requests for translation updates.
-Check the highest versioned branch for the most recent version.
+Preferably these pull requests should be set to the highest versioned branch, and not to any 'live' branches (those are supposed to be fixed to a build).

 Check [localecoverage](gamedata/localization/localecoverage.md) for data on how complete the various translations are.
 Files will have keys starting with "\_MISSING\_" followed by the english version for missing/untranslated text.
 Localecoverage will be updated after pull request merges.